A visit to St. Patrick's Purgatory at Lough Derg, where pilgrims of all ages engage in ritual prayer and fasting.

 As Lough Derg is in the diocese of Clogher, it falls under the stewardship of Dr. Joseph Duffy, who says that there is something very authentic about Lough Derg that appeals to people of all generations.

-An RTÉ News report by Tommie Gorman broadcast on 23 July 1986.
+An RTÉ News report broadcast on 23 July 1986.
+The reporter is Tommie Gorman.